-Government and academic research shows that African Americans are much more susceptible to falling into deep debt than the white population through hefty credit card balances, and student, auto, and home loans.
+Government and academic research show that African Americans are much more susceptible to falling into the deep debt trap than the White population.
+The main causes: hefty credit card balances, student, auto, and home loans.

-The same research reveals that African Americans often seek a financial remedy — high-interest payday loans — that can make matters worse.
+The same research shows that African Americans often seek a financial remedy — high-interest payday loans — that makes matters worse.

-Meanwhile, studies show that despite increased access to education and other signs of upward mobility the wealth and wage gaps black and African Americans experience have not closed.
+Despite increased access to education and other signs of upward mobility, the wealth and wage gaps Black and African Americans experience have not closed.

-“In the short term, we want to give more people an opportunity to be financially stable and move ahead.
-In the longer term, we are looking at policy reform, interventions that actually move the needle on decreasing the debt burden.
+“In the short term, we want to [allow more people] to be financially stable and move ahead.
+In the longer term, we are looking at policy reform, interventions that move the needle on decreasing the debt burden.
 We have to change those numbers.’’

 Wealth Gap for African Americans

-According to the Bureau of Labor Statistics, the monthly unemployment rate for African Americans was at 6.8% in December 2017, the lowest rate since the figures were first tracked in January 1972.
-The unemployment figure for whites was 3.7%, closely mirroring a historical trend that generally has seen African Americans having an unemployment rate twice as high as whites.
+According to the Bureau of Labor Statistics, the unemployment rate for African Americans was at 7.1% in December of 2021.
+The unemployment figure for Whites was 3.2%, closely mirroring a historical trend that generally has seen African Americans having an unemployment rate twice as high as Whites.

-The Federal Reserve of Boston, in cooperation with Duke University and The New School, published a comprehensive analysis on the African American Wealth Gap.
+The Federal Reserve of Boston, in cooperation with Duke University and The New School, published a comprehensive analysis of the African American Wealth Gap.
 Review their findings here in The Color of Wealth.

 How Income Levels Translate to Debt

-In its 2015 financial capability report, the Financial Industry Regulatory Authority (FINRA) said 16% of African Americans were “underwater’’ in their mortgages (owing more than their homes were worth) compared to 8% of whites.
+In its 2018 financial capability report, the Financial Industry Regulatory Authority (FINRA) said 27% of African Americans were “underwater’’ in their mortgages (owing more on their mortgages than their homes were worth) compared to 7% of Whites.

-- 56% of African Americans engage in expensive credit-card behaviors (paying the minimum, paying late fees, paying over-the-limit fees) compared to 35% of whites
+- 68% of African Americans engage in expensive credit-card behaviors (paying the minimum, paying late fees, paying over-the-limit fees) compared to 36% of Whites.

-- African Americans were more likely to have a student loan than whites (38% to 22%) and a higher incidence of having a late payment (49% to 32%)
+- African Americans were more likely to have a student loan than Whites (41% to 21%) and a higher incidence of having a late payment (59% to 35%).

-- More African Americans (39%) than whites (21%) are likely to utilize non-bank borrowing, such as payday loans.
-Only 40% of African Americans reported having good/very good credit, while the figure was 65% for whites.
+- More African Americans (50%) than Whites (23%) are likely to utilize non-bank borrowing, such as payday loans.

 African Americans and Student Loans

-Baylor said he considers the African American student loan problem to be a special concern.
+Baylor said he considers the African American student loan problem to be a unique and special worry.